Qnx-EmergingTech/weather-infra/README.md

 ### Weathering With U Deployment

 ### Configuring Github
-Set the repository secret for SSH_PRIVATE_KEY and VAULT_PASSWORD
+1.Set the repository secret for SSH_PRIVATE_KEY and VAULT_PASSWORD

-Update the inventory file for the server ip
+2.Update the inventory file for the server ip

-Clone this repository inside the server as deploy directory
+3.Clone this repository inside the server as deploy directory

-Run the action to verify the configuration
+4.Run the action to verify the configuration

 ### Install ansible
 sudo apt install ansible-core